Using Speedway Connect

 Reader Settings: Low Duty Cycle

 This section allows the user to configure the duty cycle of the reader, which is the amount of time the antennas are transmitting versus the time the antennas are not powered.
+This can be a very helpful setting when an application needs to reduce the power usage or heat dissipation of the reader.

 In this section, the user is able to configure the data being output by Speedway Connect, as well as the data's format.
+The most common format options include Key-Value Pairs, Comma delimiter, a CR/LF line ending, and the antenna port and timestamp corresponding to each tag read.

 This section allows the user to configure the output method for Speedway Connect.
 Important notes for each of these output methods can be seen in the description for each method below.